flyingwolfz/CCNN-CGH/README.md

     pip install tqdm
     pip install scipy
     pip install scikit-image

-The complexPytorch is from: https://github.com/wavefrontshaping/complexPyTorch
+The complexPytorch for better better compatibility with complex values is from: https://github.com/wavefrontshaping/complexPyTorch

+We use python 3.9, Pytorch 1.10. opencv is used to operate images, other libraries are not essentional to run our model.

 2 Run corresponding ****.py